yorevs/homesetup/README.md

 ## HomeSetup Python scripts moved to pypi

-HomeSetup used to have some scripts using python.
-As the time passed, and the project grew, many python scripts have been incorporated.
-We felt the need of a new project, dedicated to handle all of the Python code.
-Thinking about that, we created the HomeSetup HsPyLib projects, available at: https://pypi.org/ .
-There are several modules dedicated to each purpose alone.
-Also, we have created some applications that are also very useful.
-Below a list of all HomeSetup managed applications:
+As HomeSetup evolved over time and expanded, the inclusion of Python scripts became essential.
+To streamline the management of the growing [Python](https://www.python.org/) codebase, we recognized the need for a dedicated project.
+Introducing **HomeSetup HsPyLib**, a separate project designed specifically for handling all **Python-related functionality**.
+You can find the HomeSetup HsPyLib project on PyPI (Python Package Index) at: https://pypi.org/.
+HsPyLib comprises _several modules_, each dedicated to a specific purpose, ensuring modular and focused functionality.
+Additionally, we have developed a range of highly useful applications as part of the HomeSetup ecosystem.
+Here is a list of all the applications managed by HomeSetup:

 - [hspylib](https://pypi.org/project/hspylib/) :: HSPyLib - Core python library
 - [hspylib-kafman](https://pypi.org/project/hspylib-kafman/) :: HSPyLib - Apache Kafka Manager